PaulineTurk/PaulineTurk/README.md

-Hi, I’m PaulineTurk and I’m interested in bioinformatics :)
+Hi, I’m PaulineTurk and I am a biostar in progress !